hector4213/ruby-stuff/notes.md

 1. Select the things that are most alike.
 2. Find the smallest difference between them.
 3. Make the simplest change that will remove that difference.

-Changes to code can be subdivided into four distinct steps:
+#### Changes to code can be subdivided into four distinct steps:
 1. parse the new code
 2. parse and execute it
+3. parse, execute and use its result
+4. delete unused code

 ### SOLID Design Principles